khepf/jerryplayerwebsite/releases/README.md

 ```
 releases/
 ├── v1.0.1/
-│   ├── JerryPlayer.exe
 │   ├── JerryPlayer.zip
+│   ├── Music-Band-Year-Show.zip
+│   ├── Music-Band-Year-Show-Song.zip
 │   ├── README.txt
 │   └── changelog.txt
 └── latest/
-    ├── JerryPlayer.exe (symlink or copy of latest version)
-    ├── JerryPlayer.zip (symlink or copy of latest version)
+    ├── JerryPlayer.zip (application files)
+    ├── Music-Band-Year-Show.zip (sample library - show format)
+    ├── Music-Band-Year-Show-Song.zip (sample library - song format)
     └── version.txt
 ```

 ## Adding a new release:

 1. Create a new folder with the version number (e.g., `v1.0.2`)
-2. Copy the built executable to the version folder
+2. Copy the built application zip file to the version folder
-3. Create a zip file containing the executable and any additional files
+3. Copy the sample library zip files to the version folder
-4. Update the `latest` folder with the new version (both .exe and .zip)
+4. Update the `latest` folder with the new version files
 5. Update the website's download section to point to the new version

 ## Serving files: